Can you transfer Delta miles to your spouse?

 Transferring Delta miles between accounts

 Although you can transfer Delta miles between accounts, it’s generally not a good idea.
 Because Delta charges 1 cent per mile and a $30 transaction fee, plus tax, per transfer.
 And you have to transfer miles in increments of 1,000 miles.

 You can transfer a maximum of 150,000 Delta miles from your account per year and receive a maximum of 300,000 Delta miles from others.

 Being able to transfer points or miles between certain accounts, like you can with Ultimate Rewards points, is nice.
 Because you might only need a few more miles & points for an award ticket or hotel stay.

-It’s not enough for an award ticket, but he could transfer 3,000 miles to Melissa’s account.
-And it would cost $30 (3,000 miles X 1 cent per mile) plus the $30 transaction fee.
-For a total of $60 plus tax.
+It’s not enough for an award ticket, but you could transfer 3,000 miles to your account.
+And it would cost $30 (3,000 miles X 1 cent per mile) plus the $30 transaction fee, for a total of $60 plus tax.

-In this case, it could make sense for Melissa’s husband to transfer a few Delta miles to her account.
-Because even though they’re paying $60 for the transfer, they’re likely saving hundreds of dollars using miles for 2 round-trip award tickets!
+In this case, it could make sense to transfer a few Delta miles between accounts.
+Because even though they’re paying $60 for the transfer, they’re likely saving hundreds of dollars using miles for two round-trip award tickets.

 Delta charges a fee of 1 cent per mile and a $30 transaction fee, plus tax, when you transfer miles between accounts.

 If you only need to transfer a few miles, it can make sense to pay the fee.
 Especially if it means you’ll save hundreds of dollars on an award flight.
 But if you’re considering transferring a lot of miles, I’d suggest saving your miles and paying the cash price for the ticket.